LearnOnDemandSystems/docs/lod/spla-supported.md

    2. **Are any VMs that run on SPLA tagged servers automatically activated?**

-   Only if they are of a supported Operating System version.
-On VMWare the client must be able to connect to the KMS server on a WebNet network.
+   No.  The VM must run the correct version of Windows.
+The VM must be configured to know where the KMS server is and the VM must be able to connect to the KMS server on a WebNet network.

 ## Office